US races to find fighter jet sunk in ocean before China

 In 1974, at the height of the Cold War, the CIA (American intelligence agency) secretly pulled a Russian submarine out of the seabed off the coast of Hawaii using a giant mechanical claw.

-Two years earlier, Chinese military secretly rescued the British submarine HMS Poseidon, which sank off the east coast of China.
+Two years earlier, Chinese military secretly rescued the British submarine HMS Poseidon, which had sunk off the east coast of China.

 And it is widely believed that China got its hands on the wreckage of a US “stealth” helicopter that crashed in the attack on the Osama bin Laden compound in 2011.